ror-community/ror-records/README.md

 4. If sucessful, a green checkbox will be shown in the pull request details, and a success messages will be posted to the #ror-curation-releases Slack channel.
 The new data dump zip should now be available in ror-data.

 ## Deploy v1 to Staging
-Deploying v2 to staging.ror.org/search and api.staging.ror.org requires making a Github pull request and merging it.
-Each of these actions triggers different automated workflows:

-- **Open pull request against Staging branch:** Check user permissions and validate files
-- **Merge pull request to Staging branch:**  Check user permissions, deploy release candidate to Staging API (v2 only)

-v1 must be deployed separately, after data dump is created.

-*Note that only specific Github users (ROR staff) are allowed to open/merge pull requests and create releases.*
+v1 deployment to api.staging.ror.org is done via a full reindex from a data dump.
+This means that a data dump must be generated in ror-data before v1 can be indexed.

-1. Go to https://github.com/ror-community/ror-records/pulls (Pull requests tab in ror-records repository)
+1. Go to https://github.com/ror-community/ror-records/actions/workflows/staging_index_dump.yml (Actions > STAGING index full data dump in the ror-records repository)
-2. Click New pull request at right
-3. Click the Base dropdown at left and choose Staging.
-Important!
-Do not make a pull request against the default Main branch.
-4. Click the Compare dropdown and choose the vX.X branch that you have been working with in the previous steps.
-5. Click Create pull request and enter ```Merge vX.X to staging``` in the Title field.
-Leave the Comments field blank.
-6. Double-check that the Base dropdown is set to Staging and that the list of updated files appears to be correct, then click Create pull request
-7. A Github action [Staging pull request](https://github.com/ror-community/ror-records/blob/staging/.github/workflows/staging_pull_request.yml) will be triggered which (1) verifies that the user is allowed to perform a release to staging and (2) runs the file validation script again.
-If sucessful, a green checkbox will be shown in the pull request details, and a success messages will be posted to the #ror-curation-releases Slack channel.
-8. Once the Staging pull request workflow has completed successfully, click Merge pull request
+2. Click Run workflow at right, set the branch to Staging, enter the name of the dump file to index from (must exist in ror-data repo), set "Schema version to index" to v2, set "ROR data env" to prod, and click the green Run workflow button.
-9. A Github action [Deploy to staging](https://github.com/ror-community/ror-records/blob/staging/.github/workflows/merge.yml) will be triggered, which pushes the new and updated JSON files from the vX.X directory to AWS S3 and indexes the data into the ROR Elasticsearch instance.
-If sucessful, a green checkbox will be shown in the pull request details, and a success messages will be posted to the #ror-curation-releases Slack channel.
-The new data should now be available in https://staging.ror.org/search and https://api.staging.ror.org
+3. It will take a few minutes for the workflow to run.
+If sucessful, a green checkbox will be shown on the workflow runs list in Github, and a success messages will be posted to the #ror-curation-releases Slack channel.
+If the workflow run is unsuccessful, an red X will be shown on the workflow runs list in Github and an error message will be posted to Slack.
+To see the error details, click the action run URL in the Slack message, ex `Please check: https://github.com/ror-community/dev-ror-records/actions/runs/8978212832 `
+4. If this workflow fails, most likely there was a timeout in the API server.
+In this case, the file was likely successfully indexed; the server connection just timed out before indexing completed.
+Check https://api.staging.ror.org/v1/organizations to see whether the dump was indexed.

 ## Test v1 Staging release
+Perform API tests above, using v1 base URL https://api.staging.ror.org/v1/organizations . v1 is not available in the UI.

 # Release to production